Second Hand Rose (band): History

 The group was formed in August 2000.
-Before the release of their second album the band was known as "Second Hand Rose Band", but the word "band" was dropped with the release of their second album and they are now merely known as "Second Hand Rose".
-Over the years, the line-up of the band has changed frequently.
-Lead singer Liang Long and Chinese traditional instrument player Wu Zekun are the only two band members who are with the band since it was formed, although guitar player Yao Lan has been with the band for several years.
+Before the release of their second album, the band was known as "Second Hand Rose Band".
+The word "Band" was dropped with the release of their second album, and they are now merely known as "Second Hand Rose".
+Over the years, the lineup of the band has changed frequently.
+Lead singer Liang Long and Chinese traditional instrument player Wu Zekun are the only two band members who have been with the band since it was formed, although guitar player Yao Lan has been with the band for several years.